Powys Schools Privacy Notice

 - assessment and attainment (such as key stage and results, post-16 courses enrolled for and any relevant results);

 - behavioural information (such as exclusions and any relevant alternative provision put in place);

 - information about the involvement of social services with individual children and young people where this is needed for the care of the child/young person;

-3. Who does the school and LA share your information with?
+3. Who does the School and LA share your information with?

-Information held by the school and LA on children and young people, their parents or legal guardians may be shared with other organisations when the law allows providing all appropriate steps are taken to keep the information secure, for example:
+Information held by the school and LA on children and young people, their parents or legal guardians may also be shared with other organisations when the law allows and providing all appropriate steps are taken to keep the information secure, for example:

 - other education and training bodies, including schools, when children and young people are applying for courses or training, transferring schools or seeking guidance on opportunities;